UCLALuskinDataScience/UrbanDataScience/README.md

 ## Textbook
 There is no textbook for the class.
 All required readings will be posted here on GitHub.
 However, you may find some of the following books helpful.
 * [Python for Data Analysis, 2nd edition](https://bookshop.org/books/python-for-data-analysis-data-wrangling-with-pandas-numpy-and-ipython-9781491957660/9781491957660).
 This focuses on the `pandas` library.
+The UCLA Library has a copy.
 * [Think Python, 2nd edition](https://greenteapress.com/wp/think-python-2e/).
 This is a free ebook and is an excellent general refresher on Python syntax and data structures.

 ## Class participation